stavinski/malgo/README.md

 Also demonstrates being able to read the PE including the IAT entries in-memory.

 Code could be adjusted to perform other tasks.

+# imdsdump

+Find yourself on an EC2 instance with an assigned role?!
+This will use the IMDS to retrieve the temporary creds.
+Useful if the EC2 host is locked down making it tricky to call the service using other methods.

+Compiles to an exe however the code could be changed and compiled as a DLL to be used in-memory to be more stealty or when app blocking is in place.